Skin tension

 Cutaneous folds have a similar effect; they fasten the skin in place.

-The more tense your skin is, the more folded it is.
+The tighter your skin is, the more folded it is.

 Grooming your skin to remove the tension and restore its elasticity